ef10007/Holiday_Vibes/README.md

 Each data on the graph(calendar) that hovered/clicked by the user will be displayed, and by using ajax and D3.js, we will implement this.

-(25.Mar.2019: We are going to find its dependent values (i. e. city names) with the country name.
+(25.Mar.2019: We are gfoing to find its dependent values (i. e. city names) with the country name.
 On 'mymenu' HTML file,  the selected country name has been successfully logged in the console and made URL for Ajax communication.)

 (8th.Apr.2019: We successfully implemented ```send_ajax``` function sending start date to url ```/mymenu```.
 It has been posted with the method 'POST', so the method that receives it must have the same.)

 (12th.Apr.2019: We completed preference data commit to DB.
-We created additional input box with visibility of hidden so that we can receive the data from the span tags above.)
+We created additional input box with visibility of hidden so that we can receive the data from the span tags above. iso.datetime object)

 * Flask with python